Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 On your Instagram business profile, click Insights which will bring you to your Insights Overview.
 You then want to click on the Accounts Engaged report.
 Select either “Last 30 days” or “Previous Month,” and then click Update to see your stats.
 It will tell you how many Instagram accounts you engaged in the time period selected.
 It will also show you top cities, countries, age ranges, and gender.
 What a treasure trove of info!

-One thing you’ll also want to note is follower versus non-follower accounts engaged.
-This is similar to YouTube’s subscriber versus non-subscriber views.
-You can choose to use either the total accounts or just the followers in your sales forecast calculations.
-I’m using the total accounts engaged since I think if they are genuinely engaging with me and my content, even if they don’t follow.
+You’ll also want to note engagement from both follower and non-follower accounts.
+This is similar to YouTube’s subscriber versus non-subscriber views; you can choose to use either the total accounts or just the followers in your sales forecast calculations.
+I’m using the total accounts engaged since I think they are genuinely engaging with me and my content, even if they don’t follow.

 Number of accounts engaged (use either total or followers only) = Engaged Instagram fans